-Provision shall be made for an adequate and safe supply of water to all parcels lots in the subdivision, and no tentative map or tentative parcel map shall be approved unless the Advisory Agency is assured that such safe and adequate water supply will be provided.
-The requirements for water supply for each subdivision shall be established by the Advisory Agency, upon the recommendation of the Planning Community Development Director.
-The Planning Community Development Director's recommendation on the method of water supply required for each subdivision shall be based on the recommendation of the Environmental Health Division and the locational criteria set forth in Section 7024.3.
+Provision shall be made for an adequate and safe supply of water to all lots in the subdivision, and no tentative map or tentative parcel map shall be approved unless the Advisory Agency is assured that such safe and adequate water supply will be provided.
+Therefore, all will serve letters obtained by subdividers from water suppliers shall certify that sufficient water supply is available to meet the domestic, commercial, etc. demand of the subdivision, as well as meet the fire suppression needs of the subdivision as determined by the County Fire Marshal.
+The requirements for water supply for each subdivision shall be established by the Advisory Agency, upon the recommendation of the Community Development Director.
+The Community Development Director's recommendation on the method of water supply required for each subdivision shall be based on the recommendation of the Environmental Health Division and the locational criteria set forth in Section 7024.3.